tetsufmbio/taxallnomy/README.md

     * taxallnomy_XXX.tab  - Tab-delimited file containing contents of Taxallnomy
                             database of table XXX;

 XXX conrresponds to the table name of Taxallnomy database.
-They are lin, lin_name, tree, tree_withNoRanks or rank.
+They are lin, lin_name, tree_balanced, tree_all or rank.
 Detailed dscription of each table is presented below;

 To load Taxallnomy database in your local MySQL, go to the path where these files are located and type the following command line: